recordsonribs/thorax/README.md

 Thorax is a plugin for [WordPress](http://wordpress.org), albeit one that heavily abstracts WordPress custom post type methods for ease of coding.

 Like its predecesor Ribcage we do so in the hope that since WordPress is widely avaliable, this plugin will enable easy creation of a Creative Commons label.
-Battlehardened by our own use, Thorax means that you too can setup a record label and begin distributing music in an attractive manner as quickly as possible.
+Battle hardened by our own use, Thorax means that you too can setup a record label and begin distributing music in an attractive manner as quickly as possible.

 # Installation

 1. Install this repository in the usual manner you would install a WordPress theme.
 2. `composer install` in that directory.
 3. Enjoy!

+# Running Tests

+This assumes PHP and MySQL are set up locally in the normal manner.

+1. Ensure `composer install` has run correctly.
+2. Run `bash bin/install-wp-tests.sh wordpress_test root '' localhost` the first time.
+This will download and install the WordPress test suite and PHPUnit helper utilities.
+3. Run `vendor/bin/phpunit` and wait for test completion.

 # Theming Thorax